studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

     My- or Myo- as a part of speech denotes the association with muscles.
     Electromyography is thus the recording of electrical muscle activity.

-Limit value of shortening of a (in vitro prepared) is $1:8$, but this does not occur in the living organism.
+Limit value of shortening of a muscle fiber (in vitro prepared) is $1:8$, but this does not occur in the living organism.
 Here shortening occurs to $50\%$ of the length, which also corresponds to the optimal working range [@mörike:1981].
 The force a muscle can apply depends essentially on its cross-section[^23].
 As a rule of thumb, $80-100\;\sf{N/cm^2}$.